How would your life change if you made an extra $500 per month? How about making an extra $1,000 per month or more?

 I have a huge list of more than 150 side hustle ideas that you will want to check out.
 That list gives a brief description of each and it should help you to find at least a few possibilities that might be good options for you.

 3. Start with Your Hobbies and Interests

 As you’re considering the possibilities, I highly suggest that you start with your own hobbies and interests.
 This is especially important, in my opinion, if you have a full-time job.
 After working 40+ hours per week at your job, you’re not going to feel like coming home and working on something else unless you enjoy it.
 Choosing a side hustle that interests you will increase the chances that you’ll stick with it.

 If you’re looking for some ideas, see my article 40 Exiting Hobbies That Make Money.

 Making money from a hobby may seem like an unrealistic dream, but it’s actually quite possible, and there are a number of different ways you could do it.
 You could start a blog, podcast, or YouTube channel.
 You could offer a service (like music lessons, dog walking, or gardening).
-You could create and sell products (like handmade crafts).
+You could create and sell products on sites like Etsy (handmade crafts).
 You could write ebooks.